nathanmarz/storm/docs/documentation/Transactional-topologies.md

 3. *Fault detection:* Storm leverages the acking framework to efficiently determine when a batch has successfully processed, successfully committed, or failed.
 Storm will then replay batches appropriately.
 You don't have to do any acking or anchoring -- Storm manages all of this for you.
 4. *First class batch processing API*: Storm layers an API on top of regular bolts to allow for batch processing of tuples.
 Storm manages all the coordination for determining when a task has received all the tuples for that particular transaction.
 Storm will also take care of cleaning up any accumulated state for each transaction (like the partial counts).

 Finally, another thing to note is that transactional topologies require a source queue that can replay an exact batch of messages.
 Technologies like [Kestrel](https://github.com/robey/kestrel) can't do this.
-[Apache Kafka](http://incubator.apache.org/kafka/index.html) is a perfect fit for this kind of spout, and [storm-kafka](https://github.com/nathanmarz/storm-contrib/tree/master/storm-kafka) in [storm-contrib](https://github.com/nathanmarz/storm-contrib) contains a transactional spout implementation for Kafka.
+[Apache Kafka](http://incubator.apache.org/kafka/index.html) is a perfect fit for this kind of spout, and [storm-kafka](https://github.com/apache/storm/tree/master/external/storm-kafka) contains a transactional spout implementation for Kafka.

 ## The basics through example